 5 most controversial things said by Andrew Tate

-The social media misogynist has been arrested in Romania on sex trafficking charges, the culmination of a long investigation into his dealings.
-His opinions are linked to his alleged actions.
+The social media misogynist has been indicted on rape and sex trafficking charges, the culmination of a long investigation into his dealings.

 Tate had risen to notoriety by broadcasting his sexist opinions on social media.
 He is known for his controversial “takes,” which he used to gain clout and followers, primarily men, who see him as a role model or idol.
 Before becoming an internet personality and business owner, he was a kick boxing world champion.

 In the greatest irony, it was his social media spat with Greta Thunberg that likely tipped off police to his location.
 In one reply he posted a video of him eating pizza and boasting of not recycling the box.
 The pizza company, Jerry’s Pizza, is only sold in Romania, allowing police to nail their man.

 Here is a selection of some of his views.

 1. On women driving

 After seeing a woman make a “U-turn into oncoming traffic,” Tate thought to himself, “how are women allowed to drive?”